drakeee/altv-bin-reader/README.md

 # altV Bin Reader

 Hey there!
-I just made some basic reader which can read vehmodels.bin file inside your server data folder.
+I just made some basic reader which can read vehmodels.bin and vehmods.bin file inside your server data folder.

 Please note that you should change the SDK.h location in the header file to your correct location: https://github.com/drakeee/altv-bin-reader/blob/6f4c9f375595e778be361da822ad5d1b12b6e77f/CVehModels.h#L3